ibm-cloud-docs/cli/vpc-cri-login.md

    ```
    {: codeblock}

-If your [VPC instance metadata service](/docs/vpc?topic=vpc-imd-about) is configured for secure access, override the default URL for the service before logging in by setting the environment variable `IBMCLOUD_CR_VPC_URL=https://api.metadata.cloud.ibm.com`.
+If your [VPC instance metadata service](/docs/vpc?topic=vpc-imd-about) is configured for secure access, override the default URL for the service before you log in by setting the environment variable `IBMCLOUD_CR_VPC_URL=https://api.metadata.cloud.ibm.com`.

-If you wish to log in as a VSI compute resource using private endpoints for VPC, you must also provide the ``--vpc`` flag
+If you want to log in as a VSI compute resource by using private endpoints for VPC, you must also provide the ``--vpc`` flag
 and set the API endpoint to ``private.cloud.ibm.com``.
 In the example, the trusted profile was provided by setting the environment variable `IBMCLOUD_CR_PROFILE=profile_id_or_crn`:
  ```bash
    ibmcloud login --vpc-cri --vpc -a private.cloud.ibm.com